Harry Pearce: Career

+Personal Life

 In Series 3, Pearce was revealed to be divorced, with two children.
 It had been previously mentioned that he had not told his wife what his profession was until their wedding day (15 June 1977).
 He met his wife, Jane, an English teacher, during their studies at Oxford.
 They had a daughter, Catherine, on 25 April 1980, followed by a son, Graham, on 18 June 1983, before "Jane filed for divorce, citing irreconcilable differences" in October 1986.
-At some point between the divorce and her on-screen appearance, his daughter Catherine changed her surname to her mother's maiden name, Townsend.
-It is also stated in Series 7 Episode 7 that Jane suffered from depression.

-While his ex-wife and son have never appeared on screen, Pearce's daughter, portrayed by Caroline Carver, appeared in Series 3, Episode 4 — at the start of the episode he regarded her as emotional and as one to "spot a bird with a broken wing", but in the course of the episode's events, he shows how deeply he cares for her and has grown to respect her intelligence.
-At the beginning of the same episode, Pearce mentions that "it was her brother who got the brains", although it is stated later in the episode that this brother, Graham, has not succeeded in life.
-It is also stated in Series 7 Episode 7 that Graham suffered a drug addiction.
+While his ex-wife and son have never appeared on screen, Pearce's daughter, portrayed by Caroline Carver, appeared in Series 3, Episode 4 – at the start of the episode he regarded her as emotional and as one to "spot a bird with a broken wing", but in the course of the episode's events, he shows how deeply he cares for her and has grown to respect her intelligence.